Apparently a strong-willed spectral house manager hasn’t retired just yet.

-Entity of a former maid /house manager – Keeping a close eye on the living, making sure that things are up to snuff!
+The entity of a former maid/house manager – Keeping a close eye on the living, making sure that things are up to snuff!
 She probably put up with no nonsense while she was in charge, and the living need her help to supervise these staff members!

-Staff have probably felt a strong unseen presence looking over their shoulder as they performed their duties, which can be unnerving, possibly causing some folks to quit.
+Staff have probably felt a strong unseen presence looking over their shoulder as they performed their duties, which can be unnerving, and has possibly led some folks to quit.

 Probably so.
-Many personal experiences have been reported, scaring some employees enough to quit.
+Many personal experiences have been reported, some of them scary enough to causes some employees to quit.
 Some of the activity may be residual in nature, though shadow people are usually active, intelligent spirits.
-The female entity that was identified by the psychic investigations allowed must have been a strong personality when alive, and continues to be so, keeping a close eye on the living, perhaps trying to supervise the staff members.
+The female entity that was identified by psychic investigatiors must have been a strong personality when alive, and continues to be so in the afterlife as it keeps a close eye on the living, perhaps trying to supervise staff members.

 No published paranormal investigations of Truman’s Little White House have been made available to the public.

-However, it seems that psychics/mediums have conducted investigations and identified one of the entities as being a dedicated maid, who loved the place while she worked here and was angry that for a time the structure was allowed to deteriorate, and doesn’t quite trust the living to continue to take care of this structure.
-It sounds to me that she more likely was the house manager, who took care of a host of duties.
+However, it seems that psychics/mediums have conducted investigations and identified one of the entities as being a dedicated maid, who loved the place while she worked there and was angry that for a time it was allowed to deteriorate, and doesn’t quite trust the living to continue to take care of it.
+It sounds to me that she was more than likely the house manager, who took care of a host of duties.

 111 Front Street